sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 [![CocoaPods](https://img.shields.io/github/tag/Payleven/mPOS-SDK-iOS.svg?style=flat-square)]()
 [![CocoaPods](https://img.shields.io/badge/Made%20in-Berlin-red.svg?style=flat-square)]()

-This project provides an iOS API to communicate with the payleven Classic (Chip & PIN) and Plus (NFC) card reader to accept debit and credit card payments.
-Learn more on one of payleven's country [websites](https://payleven.com/).
+This project enables an iOS API to communicate with the payleven Classic (Chip & PIN) and Plus (NFC) card reader to accept debit and credit card payments.
+Learn more about the card readers on one of payleven's country [websites](https://payleven.com/).
-The payleven mPOS SDK also provides an API to process refund payments (from version 1.1.0).
-Additionally, the SDK issues a receipt image of sale and refund payments that contains the bare minimum of receipt details.
+The payleven mPOS SDK provides an API to process refund payments (from version 1.1.0 onwards).
+Additionally, the SDK issues a receipt images of both sale and refund payments that contain the bare minimum of receipt details.
 Please remember to extend the image with the merchants name, address and a respective receipt ID.
 If you wish to create your own receipt by using a set of raw payment data, please contact <a href="mailto:developer@payleven.com">developer@payleven.com</a>.

 The SDK is a static library, which supports other platforms like Xamarin and is fully compatible with the i386, x86_64, armv7, arm64 architectures.